UnidentifiedX/Biscord/README.md

 ## Terms of use
 You may do whatever you want with the source code/application.
 I bear no responsibility if you choose to selfbot, which is against Discord's [Terms of Service](https://discord.com/terms).
-Bot tokens may also be used with this application, but with valid intents available.
+Bot tokens may also be used with this application, but with valid intents enabled.
 Proceed at your own risk.

 ## Supported Platforms
 ### Windows